NiruddeshJatra/BlogSpot/README.md

-Here's a curated README file for your BlogSpot project based on the provided directory structure and code snippets:

----

 # BlogSpot

 BlogSpot is a web application that allows users to post, read, and manage blogs.
 It provides a platform for users to share their thoughts and unburden their minds.
 The application features user authentication, profile management, and a notification system for blog status updates.